pldn/LDWizard-old/README.md

 The developer is able to pre-configure this component to provide predicate suggestions form a specific vocabulary or domain.

-Ideally, the header label of each column can be used to provide an initial suggestion for the generic user.
+Ideally, the header label of each column can be used to provide an initial suggestion for the general user.

 If a column was chosen as the key column (Section [TODO](#todo)), then this column cannot be configured in this configuration.

-If the generic user does not specify a predicate for a column, a new IRI will be composed out of the base IRI followed by a normalized version of the header label.
+If the general user does not specify a predicate for a column, a new IRI will be composed out of the base IRI followed by a normalized version of the header label.
 Normalization is needed to ensure that all predicate terms are valid IRIs.

 The user is able to skip columns on a per-column basis (e.g., a skip option could be part of the predicate selection element).